Environmental tax statistics

-Transport taxes were the second-largest component of the environmental tax revenue for all EU Member States but Estonia and Lithuania.
-The contribution of transport taxes to the total was particularly high in Denmark, Ireland and Malta.
+Transport taxes were the second-largest component of the environmental tax revenue for all EU Member States but Estonia.
+The contribution of transport taxes to the total was particularly high in Denmark, Austria, Malta and Ireland.

 Pollution and resource taxes account for a very small portion of the environmental tax revenue.
 They group a variety of taxes, levied e.g. on waste, water pollution and abstraction.
-In many European countries, such taxes were introduced later than energy or transport taxes and only marginal values of this category of taxes are reported up to now.
-As yet, no taxes of this category have been levied in Germany.
+In many European countries, such taxes were introduced later than energy or transport taxes and only small values of this category of taxes are reported up to now.
+As yet, no taxes of this category have been reported for Germany.
 The Netherlands, Malta, Hungary and Estonia stand out in this regard, recording shares of pollution and resource taxes that, albeit small, are larger than in other EU Member States.

-The breakdown of the environmental tax revenue by category is also available for three EFTA countries and the United Kingdom.
+The breakdown of the environmental tax revenue by category is also available for three EFTA countries.
 For details, see Figure 2.

 Between 2019 and 2020, environmental tax revenue dropped as % of GDP and of TSC in a majority of EU Member States

-Most of the EU Member States recorded a lower share of environmental tax revenue in TSC in 2019, although for the majority the drop remained marginal (below 0.2 percentage points ).
-Larger decreases were observed in Cyprus, Latvia and Denmark (between 1.1 and 1.4 p.p.), and it should be noted that for these countries the environmental tax revenue decreased also in absolute terms.
-Only in 10 EU Member States did the share slightly increased.
-The year-on-year increases were relatively larger in Estonia (1.26 p.p.) and Romania (0.55 p.p).
+Most of the EU Member States recorded a lower share of environmental tax revenue in TSC in 2020, although for the majority the drop remained marginal (below 0.35 percentage points).
+Larger decreases were observed in Estonia, Slovenia and Romania (between 1.0 and 2.4 pp).
+Only in one EU Member States show an increase in the share of environmental tax revenue in TSC, the highest being recorded for Latvia with 0.26 pp.